praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 1. Apply and Save

 ### Stage-02: SonarQube server integration with Jenkins
-1.  go to Manage jenkins >Manage Credentials > system > Add credentials > secret text file > paste token we create in sonarqube and save and apply.
+1.  go to Manage Jenkins>Manage Credentials > system > Add credentials > secret text file > paste the token we create in sonarqube and save and apply.
-1. now to  Manage  Jenkins  >  configure system / system >  search for SonarQube Server
+1. now to  Manage  Jenkins  >  configure system/system>  search for SonarQube Server
 1. enable the environment  variables
-1. write the name for sonaqube server
+1. write the name of Sonaqube server
 1. paste the url of SonarQube server
 1. select the credential
 1. Apply and Save

 ### Stage-03: Jforg Artifactory integration with Jenkins
-1. go to Manage jenkins >Manage Credentials > system > Add credentials > username and password > write the username and password we created in jforg artifacotry and save and apply.
+1. go to Manage Jenkins>Manage Credentials > system > Add credentials > username and password > write the username and password we created in jforg artifacotry and save and apply.
-1. now to  Manage  Jenkins  >  configure system / system >  search for Jfrog
+1. now to  Manage  Jenkins  >  configure system/system>  search for Jfrog
 1. give instance id as artifactory name
 1. Jfrog Platform url - artifactory url like - http://localhost:8082
 1. click on Advanced